Decoding the Registration Process of a Private Limited Company in Chennai

 How do I Get a DIN?

-To apply for a DIN, the aforementioned documents must be delivered electronically.
+The documents mentioned above must be delivered electronically to apply for a DIN.
 A digital signature is required before it can be uploaded to the MCA portal.

 5) Digital Signature Certificate

 DSC is stamped on any documents that the authorized individual submits electronically.
 It guarantees the confidentiality and validity of electronically supplied documents.
 All documents submitted through the MCA portal have a DSC attached.
-DSC is used to validate online transactions like LLPs or business incorporations and income tax e-filing.
+DSC validates online transactions like LLPs or business incorporations and income tax e-filing.

 Steps to Apply for a DSC